MeszarosGabor/UNICC_Coding_Challenge/README.md

 ## Considerations (partially based on the problem statements as well as on email exchanges with the team)
 - We develop a command line tool only.
 The tool takes no parameters (per problem statement) and operates with reasonably set constants.
-- The current implementation assumes that the contancts JSON input can be stored in memory.
-This constraint will be lifted at a later commit.
+- The current implementation NO LONGER assumes that the contancts JSON input can be stored in memory.
+We assume we can save the JSON file to disk from which we can parse it without loading it all into memory.

 ## SETUP
 - Have Python 3.11+ installed.